 - 1. From the Trading Partner menu, select Setup > Advanced > Delivery Channels. - 2.
-Next to Create New Delivery Channel, click Go! - 3.
-In the Information page, complete the following fields and click Next:
+Next to Create New Delivery Channel, click Go!

 Field Description Name Name for the delivery channel record to create for this CIDX trading partner.
 Required.
 Note: You should use part of a company name or DUNS in this field or use an indicator that references CIDX.

-Field Description Identity Unique ID used when you created an identity record for this CIDX trading partner.
+Identity Unique ID used when you created an identity record for this CIDX trading partner.
 Required.